ScottW514/terraform-provider-datapower/docs/data-sources/webservicemonitor.md

 page_title: "datapower_webservicemonitor Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Web service monitor
+  A service level monitor (SLM) for a web service watches web services traffic to a specific endpoint.
 ---

 # datapower_webservicemonitor (Data Source)

-Web service monitor
+A service level monitor (SLM) for a web service watches web services traffic to a specific endpoint.

 ## Example Usage